sktzwhj/sktzwhj.github.io/_pages/about.md

 * 09/2022.
 Our paper on adversarial defense for GNNs was accepted by JCST.
 * 02/2020.
 One paper on interpretable model sharing was accepted by ACM TWEB.
 * 05/2019.
 One paper on adversarial robustness for GNNs was accepted by IJCAI 2019.
 * 01/2018.
-One paper on chunking configuration for backup deduplication fwas accepted by CCGrid 2018.
+One paper on chunking configuration for backup deduplication was accepted by CCGrid 2018.
 * 01/2018.
 Our paper on caching design for deduplicated storage was accepted by TPDS.
 * 11/2017.
 Our paper on interpretable model sharing was accepted by WWW 2018.
 * 02/2017.
 Our paper on primary storage deduplication was accepted by MSST 2017.